zensoup/fhirbug/docs/overview.rst

         gender = Column(Integer)  # 0: unknown, 1:female, 2:male
         ssn = Column(Integer)

-To map this table to the `Patient`_ resource, we will make it inherit it :class:`fhirball.db.backends.SQLAlchemy.FhirBaseModel` instead of Base.
+To map this table to the `Patient`_ resource, we will make it inherit it :class:`fhirbug.db.backends.SQLAlchemy.FhirBaseModel` instead of Base.
 Then we add a class named **FhirMap** as a member and add all fhir fields we want to support using :mod:`Attributes`:

 .. note::